concept-not-found/patcom/README.md

 For more advanced use cases the `IteratorMatcher` helper function is used to create `Matcher`s that directly handle the internals of `TimeJumpIterator` but do not need to be concerned with a plain `value` being passed in.

 The `TimeJumpIterator` works like a normal `Iterator`, except it has the ability to jump back to a previously state.
 This is useful for `Matcher`s that require lookahead.
-For example the [`maybe`](#maybe) matcher would remember the starting position with `const start = iterator.now`, readahead to see if there is a match, and if it fails, jumps the iterator back using `iterator.jump(start)`.
+For example the [`maybe`](#maybe) matcher would remember the starting position with `const start = iterator.now`, lookahead to see if there is a match, and if it fails, jumps the iterator back using `iterator.jump(start)`.
 This prevents the iterator from being consumed.
-If the iterator is consumed during the readahead and left untouched on unmatched, subsequent matchers will fail to match as they would never see the value that were consumed by readahead.
+If the iterator is consumed during the lookahead and left untouched on unmatched, subsequent matchers will fail to match as they would never see the value that were consumed by lookahead.

 <!-- prettier-ignore -->
 ```ts